 Historian

-This job is an obvious way for you to put your History degree to good use.
-A slew of organizations hire historians, including museums, nonprofits, and businesses.
+Becoming a historian is an obvious way for you to put your History degree to good use.
+A slew of organizations hire people for this role, including museums, nonprofits, and businesses.
 You’ll research and analyze information and artifacts.
 You may also have the opportunity to present and share your findings at seminars, conferences, and more.
-Historians also find work at colleges and universities, enlightening other history lovers through a career as a professor.
+Historians also find work at colleges and universities, enlightening other history lovers and students through a career as a professor.

 Lawyer

 You can’t become a lawyer with a History degree alone, of course—you’ll have to go on to study for your JD, among other steps.
 However, plenty of undergraduate historians go on to pursue law.
-Lawyers and historians must rely on facts from the past, analyze them, and present them to others.
+Lawyers and historians must rely on facts from the past, analyze them, and present them to others to win cases and fight for justice.
 Therefore, your degree in History can be the perfect stepping-stone to becoming a successful lawyer.

 Librarian